woocommerce/woocommerce-subscriptions-cancel-subscription-confirmation/README.md

  For use with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).

 Install and activate this plugin.
-It will provide a confirmation dialog reminding the user that individual subscriptions using the deleted method of payment will also need to be updated.
+It will provide a confirmation dialog asking if the customer is sure they want to cancel their subscription.

 ## Requirements